 Sexy Rexy Rose – heat tolerant roses

-The Sexy Rexy Rose does not get very tall, but grows to a decent full shrub with vibrant shiny foliage year around.
-This is another one of my roses that blooms even during the hottest parts of summer.
+The “Sexy Rexy” Rose does not get very tall, but grows to a decent rounded shrub with vibrant shiny foliage year around.
+Like most floribundas, this rose is best for the front parts of your garden or even in a patio container where it can be seen and enjoyed.

 I purchased my Sexy Rexy rose from SummerWinds Nursery in Glendale, Arizona.